 sudo zypper install git

-If you want distro-specific packaging steps, use the guides to Install Git on Ubuntu, Install Git on Debian, Install Git on Fedora, Install Git on Linux Mint, Install Git on Arch Linux, or Install Git on Rocky Linux.
+For package-source details beyond the quick commands, use the distro guides to Install Git on Ubuntu, Install Git on Debian, Install Git on Fedora, Install Git on Linux Mint, Install Git on Arch Linux, Install Git on Rocky Linux, or Install Git on CentOS Stream.

 Most branch changes stay local.
-Start by checking what already exists in the repository, then switch or create the branch you need.
+Start by listing the branches Git already knows, then switch to an existing branch or create the next one from the correct starting point.

 List Local and Remote Git Branches Before Switching